 - The U.S. military has a history of excluding individuals with substance abuse problems.
 While DUIs don’t necessarily imply addiction, military officials commonly associate the two and get seen similarly.

 - Individuals with DUIs on their records may have a suspended license or have difficulty obtaining a license, affecting suitability for military service.

 - Individuals with criminal records may have difficulty obtaining security clearances.

-What counts as a DUI for military service?
+What Counts as a DUI for Military Service?

-- You were found guilty
+- Were found guilty

 Today, unfortunately, that situation has reversed.
 “Reduction in Force” programs (RIF) have gone into effect to help the military meet budget targets now that we have largely exited from Afghanistan and Iraq.
 In other words, the military has less need for troops and has rejected many waivers.